Invoiced/docs/accounting/quickbooks-online.md

 4. You will be redirected back to Invoiced.
 QuickBooks Online is now connected!
 Now you can configure the accounting sync in order to tell Invoiced how to map the data into your general ledger.

-5. Change the account mapping and other settings.
+5. Configure the data flows you wish to enable and any account mappings.
 Click **Save**.

-### Account Mapping

-Invoiced will create the following accounts in your G/L if you do not specify an account:

-- "Invoiced Account" - income account for new Products/Services created on QuickBooks from Invoiced line items
-- "Invoiced Discount" - income account for discounts
-- "Imported Invoiced Tax Code" - tax code for taxes received on Invoiced

 ## Usage

 Once the QuickBooks Online integration is enabled it will sync data automatically on a going forward basis per the data flows that you have enabled.

+Writing data from Invoiced to QuickBooks Online will sync instantly.

+Reading data from QuickBooks Online to Invoiced, such as when a new invoice is available, will sync once per hour.
+You can see when the last sync happened on the **Accounting Sync** page.
+If you wish to run a one-off sync you can click the **Sync Now** button.

+### Handling Errors

+On the **Accounting Sync** page you will see a *Reconciliation Errors* table which contains any sync errors that the integration encountered.
+Each error listed belongs to individual record that could not be synced.
+The error message is listed next to each failed record.
+When a record fails to sync it will not be re-attempted unless there is a new operation (i.e. updating the record) that triggers a new sync.
+You can retry syncing any failed record by clicking the **Retry** button or you can ignore the error by clicking the **Ignore** button.
+Errors will not go away until they are successful or ignored.

 ### Field Mapping

 We support setting several optional fields on QuickBooks Online that do not have a standard Invoiced field.
 This can be useful if you are first creating invoices on Invoiced and posting to QuickBooks Online.

-The mappings happen automatically when a record on Invoiced has a custom field with a specific ID that corresponds to a specific field on QuickBooks Online.
+These additional field mappings work when a record on Invoiced has a custom field with a specific ID that corresponds to a specific field on QuickBooks Online.
 This gives you granular control of the data sent to QuickBooks Online.

 Object Type | Invoiced Custom Field ID    | QuickBooks Field
 ------------|-----------------------------|------------------